ShauryaAg/MemeTags/README.md

 Create a folder named '''./training_images''' and make sub-directories of the different image classifications in it.
 Next, create a folder named '''./test_images''' and put the images to be classified in that.

+Now, run the retrain.py file to train the model and run the test.py file to test the model. and then run main.py file classify the memes and create the .csv file.

 ## Screeenshot